 Our spine performs major functions like movement, protection, support, co-ordination and control of the entire system.
 Therefore, any spinal disorder requires serious intervention and should not be ignored.
-Dr. Sonal Gupta says, some of the most common conditions that can cause spine related diseases are stressful workflow, erratic lifestyle and environmental degradation.
+DR. SANJEEV KUMAR GUPTA says, some of the most common conditions that can cause spine related diseases are stressful workflow, erratic lifestyle and environmental degradation.
 Due to this majority of patients suffer from back pain, pain down the legs while walking, numbness or pins and needles sensations in the arms or legs, worsening pain while bending or sitting down for a long time.
 These serious conditions can become fatal that may require prompt intervention, which is ofcourse not less than surgery.

 There can be some cases where other treatment options fail when it comes to spine surgery, and here comes the importance of Minimally Invasive Spine Surgery or Endoscopy Spine surgery.
 Minimal Access Spine Surgery or Endoscopic/keyhole Spine surgery is similar to the conventional surgery.